 Overall, the PIC design course was a great opportunity for me to get familiar with the PIC technology and to network with other members from the community.
 I would highly recommend the course to anyone who’s looking forward to dive more deeply into InP-based PICs, both in academia and in industry.”

-Eager to participate in the 2022 edition of the JePPIX PIC Design Course?
+Eager to participate in the upcoming edition of the JePPIX PIC Design Course?
 Click here for more information and to sign up!